tsinfj/tsinfj.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Starting an internship at NVIDIA.
-Feel free to catch up if you're in the Bay Area!
+Feel free to catch up :coffee: if you're in the Bay Area!